-W hen the item to be setback from is: Upgradient 1 Downgradient ^{2, 3} Setback distance from property lines , driveways , buildings , ditches or interceptor drains , or any other development which would either impede water movement away from the mound or channel groundwater to the mound area.
+When th Upgradient setback from is: Downgradient ^{2, 3} Setback distance from property lines , driveways , buildings , ditches or interceptor drains , or any other development which would either impede water movement away from the mound or channel groundwater to the mound area.
 10 feet 30 feet Setback distance from well, suction line or surface water.
-100 feet 100 feet

-1The item is upgradient when liquid will flow away from it upon encountering a water table or restrictive layer.

-3The edge of required basal area.
+100 feet 100 feet 1 The item is upgradient when liquid will flow away from it upon encountering a water table or restrictive layer.
+2 The item is downgradient when liquid will flow toward it upon encountering a water table or restrictive layer.
+3 The edge of required basal area.